ihechukwudere/dirtracker/README.md

 	to an XML file and periodically adds them in the configured directory.
 	The main application code is started to also periodically read these newly added xml files.
-An instance of RepeatableDirectoryCheckTester class is used to get the extracted data from the main application and then checks the equality of theses Objects to an explicitly created objects.
+An instance of RepeatableDirectoryCheckTester class is used to get the extracted data from the main application and then checks the equality of these objects to an explicitly created objects.